Fasana-e-Azad: Reception

 Fasana-e-Azad was the first serialized Urdu fiction published in an Urdu newspaper.
 A landmark of modern Urdu fiction, it sparked unprecedented public interest and helped Avadh Akhbar solidify its reputation as one of South Asia's first commercially viable Urdu dailies.
 During and after publication of the novel, Sarshar became one of the Urdu community's most popular figures.

 The novel is regarded as one of the first modern Urdu novels, or an immediate precursor to the novel form.
 According to Firoz Hissain, Fasana-e-Azad's success was unprecedented in the history of Urdu literature; it was read and enjoyed by every segment of society.
 The novel has been described as an encyclopedia of contemporary Lucknow culture.

 Reviewers praised Fasana-e-Azad for its portrayals of Lucknow's marketplaces, fairs and diverse social classes, presented with a liveliness and accuracy considered unprecedented in Urdu literature.
 Historian Ram Babu Saksena cites the novel's realistic depiction of Lucknow's life, the "faithful and vivid portrayal of life and manners of Lucknow society" and Sarshar's "brilliants humour" as outstanding features of Fasana-e-Azad.
 Saksena calls Sarshar's humour "full-blooded, healthy and unrestrained", and none of his contemporaries approach his "fund of humour".

 Shaista Suhrawardy Ikramullah calls Khoji Sarshar's greatest achievement and an immortal character in Urdu fiction.
 Saksena describes Khoji as a "unique character in the whole range of Urdu literature" and as "the most original and wonderful creation of humorous art".

+Rauf Parekh included it among the "10 best urdu novels", praising the novel's depiction of Lucknow culture and its use of chaste Urdu.

+Adaptation

 Wah Janaab, a television series based on Fasana-e-Azad, aired on DD National in 1984.